-Termites remain one of the most destructive pests affecting homes and commercial properties in Orlando, Florida.
-Because Florida’s climate stays warm and humid for much of the year, termite activity rarely stops completely.
-Instead, termite behavior shifts with seasonal weather conditions, moisture levels, and available food sources.
+Termites are one of the most destructive pests affecting homes and commercial properties in Orlando.
+They stay active year-round, but activity levels change with environmental conditions.
+Instead, termite behavior shifts with seasonal weather, moisture levels, and available food sources.

-This guide explains how termite behavior changes throughout the year in Orlando, when termite swarms are most likely to occur, and what environmental conditions drive these changes.
+This guide explains how termite behavior changes throughout the year in Orlando, when termite swarms happen, and what conditions cause these changes.

 Key Takeaways

-- Termites in Orlando are active year-round, but their activity shifts with weather conditions and moisture levels.
+- Termites in Orlando are active year-round, but their behavior changes with weather and moisture levels.

-- Termite swarms increase during warmer weather when reproductive termites leave colonies to start new colonies.
+- Termite swarms increase during warmer weather when reproductive termites leave to start new colonies.

-- Seasonal warning signs such as mud tubes, swarmers, and termite damage help identify early infestations.
+- Seasonal warning signs like mud tubes, swarmers, and termite damage help spot early infestations.

 How Termite Activity Changes by Season

-Pest control professionals monitor seasonal termite behavior closely because activity levels rise and fall throughout the year.
+Pest control professionals monitor termite behavior because it varies throughout the year with weather and moisture levels.

 Spring Termite Activity

-Spring marks the beginning of the primary swarming season for many termite species in Orlando.
-Eastern subterranean termites often swarm after rainfall, when warmer weather and higher humidity increase.
+Spring often marks the start of peak swarming season for many termite species in Orlando, though timing can vary.
+Eastern subterranean termites often swarm after rain when humidity and temperatures rise.

-These swarmers, also called alates or winged termites, leave established termite colonies to form new colonies.
-Property owners may notice termite swarmers near windowsills, doors, and light fixtures during this time.
+These swarmers, also called alates or winged termites, leave established colonies to form new ones.
+Homeowners often see termite swarmers near windowsills, doors, and light fixtures.

 Summer Termite Activity

-Summer continues to support strong termite activity due to high humidity and warm temperatures.
-Subterranean termites remain active underground, feeding on cellulose found in wooden structures.
+Summer heat and humidity increase termite activity.
+Subterranean termites stay active underground, feeding on cellulose in wooden structures.

-Drywood termites may also swarm during the summer months.
-These termites can infest attics, walls, and wooden structures without needing soil contact.
+Drywood termites may also swarm and infest attics, walls, and other wooden structures without soil contact.

 Fall Termite Activity

-Homeowners may notice termite damage becoming more visible during the fall as wood weakens over time.
-Regular inspections during this period help identify termite problems before winter.
+Homeowners may notice existing termite damage more clearly.
+Regular inspections help catch termite problems before winter.

 Winter Termite Activity

-Even during winter, termite colonies remain active in Orlando because temperatures rarely drop low enough to stop them.
-Subterranean termites often move deeper underground or into protected areas of structures.
+Even in winter, termite colonies stay active in Orlando because temperatures rarely drop low enough to stop them.
+Subterranean termites may move deeper underground or into protected areas inside structures.

 Seasonal Swarming: When It Spikes

-Termite swarms are one of the most visible signs of termite behavior changes.
-Pest control professionals track these patterns carefully.
+Termite swarms are one of the most visible signs of activity and help colonies grow.

 Early Spring Swarming Window

-The termite swarm season often begins in early spring when temperatures rise, and rain increases soil moisture.
-Subterranean termites commonly produce large termite swarms during this period.
+Termite swarm season often begins in early spring when temperatures rise and the soil becomes moist.
+Subterranean termites commonly swarm during this period.

 Late Spring and Summer Swarms

-Drywood termites often swarm later than subterranean termites.
-In Orlando, this swarming season can extend through late spring and summer.
+Drywood termites often swarm later than subterranean termites, extending into late spring and summer.

-Homeowners sometimes confuse termite swarmers with flying ants.
-A pest control company can correctly identify the type of termite involved and determine whether a termite infestation exists.
+Homeowners may confuse termite swarmers with flying ants.
+A pest control company can identify the termite species and confirm if there is an infestation.

 Post-Storm Swarm Activity

-Heavy rainstorms and sudden spikes in humidity can trigger termite swarms at unusual times.
-Weather conditions that increase moisture often encourage reproductive termites to leave their colonies.
+Heavy rain and increased humidity can trigger termite swarms at different times of the year.
+These conditions encourage reproductive termites to leave their colonies.

-After storms, pest control professionals often receive calls from property owners who see swarmers or winged termites indoors.
+After storms, pest control professionals often get calls from property owners who see swarmers indoors.

 What Seasonal Conditions Drive Behavior Shifts